Developer-Autodesk/forge.learning/docs/oauth/README.md

 Scopes serve two principal functions:

-- Privacy and Control: In a three-legged context, they act as a mechanism for requesting and securing permission to act on an end user’s behalf in specified ways.
+- **Privacy and Control**: In a three-legged context, they act as a mechanism for requesting and securing permission to act on an end user’s behalf in specified ways.
-- Security: In both two- and three-legged contexts, they ensure that if you lose control of your token, it cannot be misused to access resources for which it was not intended.
+- **Security**: In both two- and three-legged contexts, they ensure that if you lose control of your token, it cannot be misused to access resources for which it was not intended.

 [Learn more](https://developer.autodesk.com/en/docs/oauth/v2/overview/scopes/)

-## Public and Secret keys
+## Public and Internal tokens

+This tutorial will use the 2 types of access tokens: public and internal.
+The **public** is used for Viewer, which runs and requires a access token on the client.
+There is a special scope for this scenario: **viewables:read**.

+Now on the server-side we need it write-enabled, so the **internal** will use **bucket:create**, **bucket:read**, **data:read** and **data:create**.

 ## Security

+ToDo

 Next: [View your models](tutorials/viewmodels)